dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

    Keyframing the Frame number.

 To get even finer control over your clip timing, you can use curves!
-While it is possible to keyframe the Speed factor, usually you want to keyframe the Frame number directly.
+While it is possible to keyframe the Multiply factor, usually you want to keyframe the Frame number directly.

-Uncheck *Stretch to input strip length* and uncheck *Use as speed*.
+Choose the *Frame Number* option.
 You now have a Frame number field which you can keyframe.
 If you want the strip to animate **at all** you will have to insert some keyframes, otherwise it will look like a still.
 In most cases you will want to use the Graph editor view to set the curve interpolation to Linear since the default Bézier will rarely be what you want.